 Putting their hard earned money down on the Brazilian water polo team just doesn’t have the same appeal.
 With that said, betting markets for the Games has increased in recent years.
 For sports like hockey and basketball, bettors can expect the traditional sides, totals, and money lines, with some props and live betting opportunities.

 Proposition bets also known as prop bets or props are bets made regarding the occurrence or non-occurrence during a game of an event not directly affecting the game’s final outcome.
 Olympic prop bets are an excellent betting opportunity to not only enlarge your bankroll but try your luck in making bets on at times outrages event such as Sport with the most drug-related disqualifications or Which nation will win the most bronze medals?

 Bettors will see a lot of variation between bookmakers with the markets available for the Olympics.
 It is certainly something to check out if you’re looking to bet the Games extensively before you deposit.

 Betting limits have a wide range.
 Sports like basketball and hockey will probably be close or equal to that of the professional leagues or collegiate competitions.
 For other sports, especially those which aren’t popular outside of the Games may have substantially lower limits.
 The same can be said for most future bets, regardless of the sport.

+Betting limits will also depend on the operator and market.
+European bookmakers have larger limits than most American betting sites, and it is more likely they will take more in the Olympics because many sports are more popular in European markets compared to American ones.
 Americans may be able to bet with higher limits at the higher limit professional sportsbooks, but most recreational sportsbooks will have small betting limits for the Games.
 Of these books, it is unlikely that you will be able to bet more than $1,000 in any market, and even that may be on the high end.